ZuzannaP/shall_we_meet_app/README.md

 ## How does it work?

 1. You create event, invite guests and propose a few time slots for the meeting
-2. App shows you the area where all your guests reside, so that you can find a meeting spot convenient to all
+2. App shows you the **area where all your guests reside**, so that you can find a meeting spot convenient to all

 <p align="center">
 <img align="center" src="shall_we_meet/perfect_slot/static/img/choose_meeting_location_view.png" alt="app screen"